BobbyK1996/hotel-property-management-system/README.md

 # React Hotel Property Management System

 This is a Hotel PMS for a small, boutique Bed & Breakfast with several cabins.
+Since this is in an internal tool, it will be designed as a SPA.

 ## The general requirements are: